 Benefits of Natural Delivery

-- Discharge from the hospital: I was discharged from hospital the very next day of delivery.
+- Discharge from the hospital the very next day of delivery.

 - Fast Recovery: After twenty-two days, I started my morning and evening walks.
 Normal delivery helped me to recover fast as I didn’t experience much pain except stitches and back (which is common in the case of breastfeeding).